Godwin Friday

-Godwin Elliot Loraine Friday (born 28 September 1959); is a Vincentian politician.
-Friday is the leader of the opposition of Saint Vincent and the Grenadines, Member of Parliament for the Northern Grenadines, and President of the New Democratic Party.
+Godwin Elliot Loraine Friday (born 28 September 1959) is a Vincentian politician who has served as Prime Minister of Saint Vincent and the Grenadines since 2025 and as leader of the New Democratic Party (NDP) since 2016.
+He has been the Member of Parliament (MP) for the Northern Grenadines constituency since 2001 and served as the leader of the opposition from 2016 to 2025.

-In the 28 March 2001 general election, Friday was elected to the House of Assembly for the Northern Grenadines constituency.
-He retained his seat in the 2005, 2010, 2015 and 2020 elections.
+In the 2001 general election, Friday was elected to the House of Assembly for the first time.
+He retained his seat in the 2005, 2010, 2015, 2020, and 2025 elections.
+In the 2025 general election, Friday's NDP defeated Ralph Gonsalves' long-governing Unity Labour Party, forming a supermajority government and becoming prime minister.

-Education
+Early life and education

-Friday earned a Bachelor of Arts in history and political science from the University of Waterloo, and a Bachelor of Laws from Queen's University in Canada.
-He graduated with a Master's degree in history from Waterloo in 1985.
-In 1989, he graduated with a Doctorate in political studies from Queens.
+He was born on 28 September 1959 in Bequia, the second-largest island in Saint Vincent and the Grenadines and the largest island of the Grenadines.
+Friday earned a Bachelor of Arts in history and political science from the University of Waterloo, and a Bachelor of Laws from Queen's University in Ontario, Canada.
+He graduated with a master's degree in history from the University of Waterloo in 1985.
+In 1989, he graduated with a doctorate in political studies from Queen's University.

-Career
+Political career

-In 2016 Arnhim Eustace, the party leader and opposition leader of Saint Vincent and the Grenadines, resigned, which left Friday with the position as party leader and leader of the opposition.
+In 2016, Arnhim Eustace, the party leader and opposition leader of Saint Vincent and the Grenadines, resigned, which left Friday with the position as party leader and leader of the opposition.
+He led the party into the 2020 general election, winning the popular vote but losing 1 seat.
+At the 2025 general election, the NDP won 14 of 15 seats in the House of Assembly, forming government for the first time since 1998.
+Friday took additional portfolios of Minister of Finance and Minister of Justice.